SoftwareMaintenanceEvolution/tutorial-1-MoneyCheongJx/README.md

 Hi!
 I'm Cheong Jin Xuan, a student in the Software Maintenance and Evolution course.
 I expect to learn a lot about modern software maintenance practices and how to work with legacy systems.

+- **Fun fact**: I love taking a ride in my free time.
+- **Course expectations**: To gain hands-on experience in maintaining and evolving software.

 You can view my personalized GitHub profile [here](https://github.com/MoneyCheongJx).